Study into early Alzheimer's disease treatments

 As part of the NTAD study, volunteers are given memory and blood tests, and PET, MRI and MEG scans.
 Researchers ask a small number of participants to repeat their MEG scans after two weeks to check the reliability of results.
 After a year, the researchers will invite volunteers back for a follow-up scan.

 Hear from some of the volunteers who have been taking part in the NTAD study:

 MEG SCANS DETECTING BRAIN CELL ACTIVITY

-The difference between MEG and other scans is that it records the speed of brain activity in the millisecond time resolution.
-MEG scans visualise the early signatures of synaptic dysfunction – decline in brain cell activity – in Alzheimer's disease before symptoms show.
-By comparison MRI, the more common form of brain imaging measures slow changes in blood oxygenation levels in seconds.
+The difference between MEG scans and other scans is that they record the speed of brain activity down to the millisecond.
+MEG scans visualise the early signs of 'synaptic dysfunction' – a decline in brain cell activity – in Alzheimer's disease before symptoms show.
+By comparison, MRI – the more common form of brain imaging – measures slower changes in the levels of oxygen in the blood.

 COLLABORATION BETWEEN INDUSTRY AND ACADEMIA

-NTAD is a collaboration between AstraZeneca, Janssen, Lilly and Oxford, Cardiff and Cambridge universities.
-It hopes to end the cycle of promising drugs failing at the point of drug trials.
+NTAD is a collaboration between private companies AstraZeneca, Janssen and Lilly, and the universities of Oxford, Cardiff and Cambridge.
+It hopes to end the cycle of promising new drugs failing at the point of trial.